'Saka is working and improving' – Emery praises teenager after Manchester United showing | Goal.com

 “We are going to work with him with him with calm, with patience, but if he deserves to take minutes and to take confidence for helping us with his performance, that is fantastic for us."

-The England youth international was a constant threat to Ole Gunnar Solskjaer’s backline before his replacement by Joe Willock after 80 minutes.
+The England youth international was a constant threat to Ole Gunnar Solskjaer side's backline before his replacement by Joe Willock after 80 minutes.

 And our final substitution of the night...— Arsenal (@Arsenal) September 30, 2019